ashawkey/note/docs/c/cpp.md

 * reference must be initialized as soon as created.

 * reference cannot be made to refer to another object once created. (cannot be re-initialized)

-  > in fact it is impossible to do so.

 * reference cannot be null. (thus there is no container of references.)